chgibb/mono-surveyor/README.md

 ```
 flutter pub global run mono_surveyor:run_survey --survey=<survey_name>
 ```
 By default, `run_survey` will determine the minimal set of packages to survey.
-The flag `--no-just-affected` can be provided to survey every package in the monorepo as if they've all been changed.
+The flag `--no-just-affected` can be provided to survey every package in a monorepo as if they've all been changed.

 Surveys are completely customizable per package.
 They are executed step by step in the root of each package.
 This means packages can optionally provide their own  shell scripts, `npm` commands or other executables without any thought given to other packages in the monorepo.
 The names of surveys themselves are completely arbitrary as long as they do not contain whitespace and are also valid JSON strings. i.e. `build-release-android-qa`, `build_release_ios_app_store` are both valid survey names.

 ### IDE Integration
-See `.vscode/launch.json` for an example of how to setup the usual Flutter debugging experience in VSCode for apps in the monorepo.
+See `.vscode/launch.json` in https://github.com/chgibb/mono-surveyor-demo for an example of how to setup the usual Flutter debugging experience in VSCode for apps in a monorepo.
-See `.vscode/tasks.json` for an example integration with VSCode's task runner to run surveys on changed packages.
+See `.vscode/tasks.json` in https://github.com/chgibb/mono-surveyor-demo for an example integration with VSCode's task runner to run surveys on changed packages.

 ### Other Utilities
-`mono_surveyor:collect_packages` can be run to analyze the monorepo and print a crude layout of each package and it's dependencies.
+`mono_surveyor:collect_packages` can be run to analyze a monorepo and print a crude layout of each package and it's dependencies.
 `mono_surveyor:determine_changed_packages` can be run to show packages that have been directly modified and all packages that will be affected through any of their transitive dependencies having been modified.
 This is the same resolution algorithm used by survey running.

 ### Further Work
 - Surveys are run serially and without regard to dependency order.
 That means library packages which build and distribute some artifacts or other files as Flutter `assets` may not work.
-- Each package in the monorepo is wholly separate from each other.
+- Each package in a monorepo is wholly separate from each other.
 Tooling to enforce or at least point out packages with the same `hosted` or `git` dependencies with different or conflicting versions should be developed.